Evidlo/sph_raytracer/README.md

 ## Features

-- 3D spherical raytracing with optional support for evolving volume (4D)
+- 3D spherical raytracing with optional support for dynamic volume (4D)
 - implemented purely in PyTorch for easy integration with PyTorch's optimization and machine learning capabilities
 - support for square/circular detectors or other custom detector shapes
 - optional retrieval framework for easily defining loss functions and parametric models (currently supports only static 3D volumes)